Transgender people have sex in many different ways. This means there are lots of different ways for them and their partners to practice safer sex!

 How transgender people can talk about safer sex

 Talking about your boundaries and desires is an important part of any relationship.
 Transgender people often have words that they use for themselves or their body parts.
 You can talk with your partner about which words or pet names you each prefer.
 This is a great way to help everyone feel comfortable and safe.
 Having this conversation before you start having sex can take some of the pressure off.

 Sometimes people don’t know what words or names work for them and that’s okay too!
 Playing around with different words can be fun, but it’s important to set and respect boundaries.
 If a word makes you or your partner uncomfortable, you can stop using it.
 It isn’t ok to use words that someone doesn’t like.

 Transgender people might have parts of their bodies where they don’t want to be touched.
 This could be for a lot of different reasons.
 Some transgender people get stressed and uncomfortable when a partner touches certain body parts, while others don’t.
 Also, if someone’s had surgery, those body parts may be sensitive, or still healing.
 Talking about this before having sex can help everyone feel safer.

 A transgender person may have a particular body part or use a particular word for it.
 But you can’t assume they want to have a particular kind of sex.
 For example, a trans woman with what she calls a penis may or may not want to use it for penetrative sex.
-In fact most trans women on hormones can’t get erections.

 You can ask your partner what they like and talk about what you enjoy.
 This lets everyone learn about their desires and their partner’s.
 As long as everyone’s excited about what they’re doing, there’s no right or wrong way to have sex!